isabella232/netappfiles-go-dual-protocol-sdk-sample/README.md

       export AZURE_AUTH_LOCATION=/sdksamples/azureauth.json
       ```

-    >Note: for other Azure Active Directory authentication methods for Go, please refer to [Authentication methods in the Azure SDK for Go](https://docs.microsoft.com/en-us/azure/go/azure-sdk-go-authorization).
+    >Note: for other Azure Active Directory authentication methods for Go, see [Authentication methods in the Azure SDK for Go](https://docs.microsoft.com/en-us/azure/go/azure-sdk-go-authorization).

-## What is example.go doing
+## What does example.go do

-This sample project is focused on demonstrating how to create a Dual Protocol enabled Volume (SMB and NFSv3).
-Authentication method is based on a service principal and this project will create one ANF Account with an Active Directory object using the Root CA certificate mentioned in the prerequisites, one capacity pool and finally, a single SMB+NFSv3 volume using Standard service level tier.
-When executing this application, the user will be prompted to provide the password for the Active Directory User that have permissions to domain join computers in AD.
+This sample project demonstrates how to create a dual-protocol enabled volume (SMB and NFSv3).
+The authentication method is based on a service principal.
+This project creates one NetApp account with an Active Directory object using the Root CA certificate mentioned in the prerequisites, one capacity pool, and a single dual-protocol (SMB and NFSv3) volume using the Standard service level.
+When executing this application, the user will be prompted to provide the password for the Active Directory User that has the permissions to domain join computers in AD.

-In addition, we use some non-sensitive information from the *file-based authentication* file that in the initial stages we get the subscription ID and this is used for the test we perform to check if the subnet provided exists before starting creating any ANF resources, failing execution if they're missing.
+In addition, we use some non-sensitive information from the *file-based authentication* file where we get the subscription ID initially.
+This information is used for the test we perform to check if the subnet provided exists before creating any Azure NetApp Files resources, failing execution if they're missing.

-Authentication is made on each operation where we obtain an authorizer to pass to each client we instantiate (in Azure Go SDK for NetAppFiles each resource has its own client).
-For more information about the authentication process used, refer to [Use file-based authentication](https://docs.microsoft.com/en-us/azure/go/azure-sdk-go-authorization#use-file-based-authentication) section of [Authentication methods in the Azure SDK for Go](https://docs.microsoft.com/en-us/azure/go/azure-sdk-go-authorization) document.
+Authentication is made on each operation where we obtain an authorizer to pass to each client we instantiate.
+(In Azure Go SDK for Azure NetApp Files, each resource has its own client).
+For more information about the authentication process used, see the [Use file-based authentication](https://docs.microsoft.com/en-us/azure/go/azure-sdk-go-authorization#use-file-based-authentication) section of [Authentication methods in the Azure SDK for Go](https://docs.microsoft.com/en-us/azure/go/azure-sdk-go-authorization).

-Lastly, the clean up process takes place (not enabled by default, please change variable `shouldCleanUp` to `true` at `example.go` file `var()` section to enable it), deleting all resources in the reverse order following the hierarchy otherwise we can't remove resources that have nested resources.
-If there is an error during the application execution, clean up does might not take place and you will need to manually perform this task.
+Lastly, the clean-up process takes place.
+(This process is not enabled by default; you need to change the variable `shouldCleanUp` to `true` at `example.go` file `var()` section to enable it).
+It deletes all resources in the reverse order following the hierarchy; otherwise, resources that have nested resources cannot be removed.
+If there is an error during the application execution, the clean-up process might not take place, and you need to manually perform this task.
-You will notice that the clean up process uses a function called `WaitForNoANFResource` while other parts of the code uses `WaitForANFResource`, at this moment this is required so we can workaround a current ARM behavior of reporting that the object was deleted when in fact its deletion is still in progress, similarly, stating that volume is fully created while this is still finishing up.
-Also, we will see some functions called `GetANF<resource type>`, these were created in this sample to be able to get the name of the resource without its hierarchy represented in the `<resource type>.name` property, which cannot be used directly in other methods of Azure NetApp Files client like `get`.
+The clean-up process uses a function called `WaitForNoANFResource`, while other parts of the code uses `WaitForANFResource`.
+Currently, this behavior is required as a workaround for the current ARM behavior of reporting that the object was deleted when in fact its deletion is still in progress.
+(Similarly, ARM states that volume is fully created, while this is still completing.)
+Also, we will see functions called `GetANF<resource type>`.
+These functions were created in this sample to be able to get the name of the resource without its hierarchy represented in the `<resource type>.name` property, which cannot be used directly in other methods of Azure NetApp Files client like `get`.

->Note: Please refer to [Resource limits for Azure NetApp Files](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-resource-limits) to understand ANF's most current limits.
+>Note: See [Resource limits for Azure NetApp Files](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-resource-limits) for Azure NetApp Files limits.

 ## Contents